nrwl/nx/docs/shared/console.md

 <iframe width="560" height="420" src="https://www.youtube.com/embed/Sk2XjFwF8Zo?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-You can even construct the schematic options while staying entirely within the Command Palette.
+You can even construct the generator options while staying entirely within the Command Palette.
 Use `⇧⌘P` to open the Command Palette, then select `nx: generate`.
-After choosing a schematic, select any of the listed options to modify the schematic command.
+After choosing a generator, select any of the listed options to modify the generator command.
 When you're satified with the constructed command, choose the `Execute` command at the top of the list.

 <iframe width="560" height="420" src="https://www.youtube.com/embed/q5NTTqRYq9c?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>